Southern Cities Research Project

 Building a bold, progressive labor movement in the South is not only key to shifting the power balance in the United States, but the creative strategies pursued by Southern labor leaders holds lessons for reviving the labor movement throughout the country.
 This research project documents central-labor-council and area-labor-federation-led power building efforts in several southern cities.

 Texas is not a conservative state so much as it is a non-voting state.
-This report examines the growth of a progressive labor-community movement to transform metro Houston the fifth largest urban area in the U.S.
+This report examines the founding of the Texas Gulf Coast Area Labor Federation and the growth of a progressive labor-community movement to transform metro Houston, the fifth largest urban area in the U.S.

 Enhancing Central Labor Councils